rohitkulkarni-94/simpletest/demo.md

 # Demo
 This is the first line.

-This is the second line
+This is the second line!

 and the third.